-Children will be invited to come into school for a session in July, to spend some time in the classroom and meet their teachers and the other new children.
-Newnham Croft staff also endeavour to visit all the children at home and in their nursery setting.
+Children will be invited to come into school for a session in July, to spend some time in the classroom and meet the Early Years practitioners and the other new children.
+Newnham Croft staff will also attempt to visit all relevant nurseries in the local area.